by Nebula Haze

 Transpiration happens via the stomata, little pores that are located on the leaves of the plant.
 Stomata let oxygen and carbon dioxide in for photosynthesis, while letting water vapor out.
 A closeup of a single stoma from a tomato plant is pictured to the right.

-Plant leaves can't get access to CO2 in the air when the stomata aren't open and the plant is always losing water when the stomata are open, so that means the plant can never take in CO2 without also letting water vapor out.
+Plant leaves can’t get access to CO2 and constantly lose water when the stomata are open, so the plant can’t take in CO2 without also letting water vapor out.

 So what you need to remember is that leaves are constantly adding humidity to the air.
 It’s important to remove this humidity from the grow area if the humidity climbs too high, or it can set up conditions that cause mold, bud rot and powdery mildew.

-To Lower Humidity - Vent out humid air via an exhaust system - the humidity will drop (as long as the air from the intake hole is less humid)
+To Lower Humidity – Vent out humid air via an exhaust system – the humidity will drop (as long as the new air is less humid)

 Large plants raise humidity fast – Small plants don’t put off a lot of water vapor, but larger plants have a lot of leaves releasing water vapor into the air, causing the humidity to rise quickly unless the humid air is being vented out.
 Remember that most of the water you’re giving to your plants is being released into the air of your grow space, so you need to find a way to get that humidity out, especially in the flowering stage when high humidity can lead to bud rot.